keboola/connection-docs/tutorial/manipulate/index.md

 (all available options, etc.).*

 ### Transformation Script
-To produce that table from tables `account`, `opportunity` and `user`, click *Edit Queries* and write the transformation script.
+To produce that table from tables `account`, `opportunity` and `user`, write the transformation script.
 To save you some time, we have already prepared the necessary SQL queries for you:

 {% highlight sql %}
-CREATE TABLE tmp_level AS
+CREATE TABLE "tmp_level" AS
-    SELECT Name, CASE Level
+    SELECT "Name", CASE
-        WHEN 'S' THEN 'Senior'
+        WHEN "Level" = 'S' THEN 'Senior'
-        WHEN 'M' THEN 'Intermediate'
+        WHEN "Level" = 'M' THEN 'Intermediate'
-        WHEN 'J' THEN 'Junior' END AS Level
+        WHEN "Level" = 'J' THEN 'Junior' END AS "Level" FROM "level";
-    FROM level;

-CREATE TABLE tmp_opportunity AS
+CREATE TABLE "tmp_opportunity" AS
     SELECT *, CASE
-        WHEN Probability < 50 THEN 'Poor'
+        WHEN "Probability" < 50 THEN 'Poor'
-        WHEN Probability < 70 THEN 'Good'
+        WHEN "Probability" < 70 THEN 'Good'
-        ELSE 'Excellent' END AS ProbabilityClass
+        ELSE 'Excellent' END AS "ProbabilityClass"
-    FROM opportunity;
+    FROM "opportunity";

-CREATE TABLE opportunity_denorm AS
+CREATE TABLE "opportunity_denorm" AS
-    SELECT tmp_opportunity.*,
+    SELECT "tmp_opportunity".*,
-        user.Name AS UserName, user.Sales_Market AS UserSalesMarket,
+        "user"."Name" AS "UserName", "user"."Sales_Market" AS "UserSalesMarket",
-        user.Global_Market AS UserGlobalMarket,
+        "user"."Global_Market" AS "UserGlobalMarket",
-        account.Name AS AccountName, account.Region AS AccountRegion,
+        "account"."Name" AS "AccountName", "account"."Region" AS "AccountRegion",
-        account.Status AS AccountStatus, account.FirstOrder AS AccountFirstOrder
+        "account"."Status" AS "AccountStatus", "account"."FirstOrder" AS "AccountFirstOrder"
-    FROM tmp_opportunity
+    FROM "tmp_opportunity"
-        JOIN user ON tmp_opportunity.OwnerId = user.Id
+        JOIN "user" ON "tmp_opportunity"."OwnerId" = "user"."Id"
-        JOIN account ON tmp_opportunity.accountId = account.Id
+        JOIN "account" ON "tmp_opportunity"."AccountId" = "account"."Id"
-        JOIN tmp_level ON user.Name = tmp_level.Name
+        JOIN "tmp_level" ON "user"."Name" = "tmp_level"."Name";
 {% endhighlight %}

 {: .image-popup}